jnardiello/jnardiello.github.io/_posts/2014-01-20-presenting-tenzo-for-jekyll.md

 ### Horizontal rule

-And it by any chance you want to add a horizontal rule, here is what you get:
+And if (by any chance) you want to add a horizontal rule, here is what you get:

 -----------

-## Mobile first

-The only thing that matters is what you write.
-Tenzo will behave very well when displayed on phones and tablets.

-## Installation

-To use Tenzo, all you have to do is to download or clone the github repo, place it in a working jekyll environment and you should almost be good to go.

-Then simply open the `_config.yml` and fill in the details.
-Run `Jekyll serve` and you'll be ready to start writing.

 ## Bugs and Issues